 Plaintiff argues that the phrase "direct accidental physical loss or accidental physical damage to property" includes loss of use of property or, at a minimum, is ambiguous because it does not define "loss," "physical," or "damage."
 Plaintiff relies upon various definitions of the word "loss."
 Webster's dictionary defines "loss" to include: "destruction," "ruin," "the act of losing possession," and "the amount of an insured's financial detriment by death or damage that the insurer is liable for."
 (Doc.
-No. 31 at 11 (citing Merriam-Webster, Definition of "Loss," www.merriam-webster.com/dictionary/loss)).
+No. 34 at 11 (citing Merriam-Webster, Definition of "Loss," www.merriam-webster.com/dictionary/loss)).
 Plaintiff cites Black's Law Dictionary, which states that "loss' is 'not a word of limited, hard and fast meaning" and in common usage in insurance policies "means a state of fact of being lost or destroyed, ruin, or destruction."
 Black's Law Dictionary (6th ed.
 1990).
-The same edition of Black's also states "loss" may mean "depletion or destruction of value; deprivation; destruction" or "that which is gone and cannot be recovered or that which is withheld or that of which a party is dispossessed."
+The same edition of Black's also states "loss" may mean "depletion or destruction of value; deprivation; destruction" or "that which is gone and cannot be recovered or almost 40 separate definitions of loss in different contexts.
 (Id.).
-Plaintiff also cites The National Association of Insurance Commissioners and the Center for Insurance Policy and Research, which defines "loss" as "physical damage to property or bodily injury, including loss of use or loss of income" (Doc.
-No. 31 at 11. (citing www.naic.org/consumer glossary.htm)).